Merck Manual

 Goals of therapy

-Initial evaluation sets goals for restoring mobility and functions needed to do ADLs, which include caring for self (eg, grooming, bathing, dressing, feeding, toileting), cooking, cleaning, shopping, managing drugs, managing finances, using the telephone, and traveling.
+Initial evaluation sets goals for restoring mobility and functions needed to do ADLs, which include caring for self (eg, grooming, bathing, dressing, feeding, toileting), cooking, cleaning, shopping, managing medications, managing finances, using the telephone, and traveling.
 The referring physician and rehabilitation team determine which activities are achievable and which are essential for the patient’s independence.
 Once ADL function is maximized, goals that can help improve quality of life are added.

 Patients improve at different rates.
 Some courses of therapy last only a few weeks; others last longer.
 Some patients who have completed initial therapy need additional therapy.